The Official Website of Author Jeanne DuPrau

 Lights shine in the city of Ember—but at the city limits the light ends, and darkness takes over.
 Out there in the Unknown Regions, the darkness goes on forever in all directions.
 Ember—so its people believe—is the only light in the dark world.

-And now the lights of the city are beginning to fail.
+And now the lights are going out.

 Is there a way to save the people of Ember?
 No one knows.
 But Lina Mayfleet has found a puzzling document, and Doon Harrow has made discoveries down in the Pipeworks.
 With these clues, they start their search.

-"...Contains a satisfying mystery, a breathtaking escape over rooftops in darkness, a harrowing journey in the unknown, and cryptic messages for readers to decipher...
-The cliffhanger ending will leave readers clamoring for the next installment."
+...Contains a satisfying mystery, a breathtaking escape over rooftops in darkness, a harrowing journey in the unknown, and cryptic messages for readers to decipher...
+The cliffhanger ending will leave readers clamoring for the next installment.

 — Kirkus (starred review)